xuqi220/MUD/README.md

 ### Annotation Scale

-As far as we know, our dataset MELEE provides the largest fine-grained annotation scale for the charge prediction task.Here is a comparison between the MELEE and other datasets with fine-grained annotation.
+As far as we know, our dataset MUD provides the largest fine-grained annotation scale for the charge prediction task.Here is a comparison between the MUD and other datasets with fine-grained annotation.
 ![tab2](./pic/fig-3.png)

 ### Data Formmat
 ```
 {
-    "uid": "annotator-1",
+    "uid": "annotator-3",
     "id": "2759711",
     "facts": "经审理查明，被害人...",
     "labels": [